cyfdecyf/cow/README.md

   - One line for each domain
 - When update blocked/direct sites is enabled, cow will update `~/.cow/auto-blocked` and `~/.cow/auto-direct`
 - For sites which will be temporarily blocked, they should always go through cow and thus should not appear in blocked or direct site lists.
 Put them in `~/.cow/chou`.
 (If you are Chinese, this stands for 抽风.)
 - Command line options can override options in configuration file.
-For more details, see the output of `cow -h`.
+For more details, see the output of `cow -h`

+# OS X: Automatic start COW upon login

+- Put `doc/osx/info.chenyufei.cow.plist` into `~/Library/LaunchAgents`
+- Edit this plist file, change the COW executable path to the one on your system

+After this, COW will be started when you login.
+It will also be automatically restarted upon exit by launchd (if network is avaiable).